Nera26/pokerhub/docs/security/anti-collusion.md

 2. **Hand History Analysis**: Use automated tools to replay flagged hands and confirm collusion.
 3. **Account Linking**: Investigate IP logs, device IDs, and payment methods for shared attributes.
 4. **Player Interviews**: Reach out to involved accounts for explanations when evidence is inconclusive.
-5. **Enforcement**: Suspend accounts, confiscate funds, and notify regulators if collusion is confirmed.
+5. **Enforcement**: Suspend accounts, confiscate funds, and notify regulators per the notification procedure above.
 6. **Record Keeping**: Retain investigation records for **5 years** in secure storage.

 ## Periodic Review